Want to learn how to make slime with baking soda? Follow along with this easy tutorial to make baking soda slime without borax!

 A borax reaction can cause itchy, dry, red, and peeling skin.
 For kiddos with more sensitive skin, alternative slime recipes must be found (like this delicious taffy slime or magnesium slime!) and this slime with baking soda.

-For Earth Day, we made a version of slime that uses baking soda as the thickener, and the kids loved it.
+We made a version of slime that uses baking soda as the thickener, and the kids loved it.

 This baking soda slime is a little messier than traditional slime, but it’s a blast to make a play with and you don’t have to worry about it irritating the skin.